njraladdin/adk-typescript-agent-maintainer/project.md

 - ability to fetch another file in code translation agent
 - always start with fresh cloned repo
 - ui agent: submit a single commit on a UI, display steps taken by agent on a web ui.

-focused and simpler : make everything more focused. a lot of stuff here doesn't need to be seperate agent
+- focusedn, simpler : make everything more focused. a lot of stuff here do not need to be seperate agents

+hosted : both agent and ui hosted on google cloud

+automatic monitoring: automatically monitor newest commits, send them to agent

 TODO:
-- make github stuff happen after porting in one block instead of some github stuff happeneing before we port nad some after we port the commit, done
-- make it so the github stuff doesn't require agentic process, just simpel workflow (a tool), done
-- remove maintainer agent, done

-- context gatherer : make it be able to fetch more file at once OR give it whole codebase and let it choose which files to keep (discuss with AI, then test)

 - make file reading faster by reading files from the cloned repo not from the api

-troubleshoot: submit a few commits until it can port it perfectly:
+- troubleshoot: submit a few commits until it can port it perfectly:

-hosted : both agent and ui hosted on google cloud

-automatic monitoring: automatically monitor newest commits, send them to agent

-tip: to build agent: do the process mnually, do it as a workflow then find which parts require agents and which parts